-The company has a commercial approach to business.
+The company has a commercial approach to business and this needs to be retained.
 Currently, its main client remains Regenda Homes however the cost of services are provided at a market competitive rate.
-The company has further increased its external clients in 2022/2023 and this is expected to continue in 2023/2024.
+The company has further increased its external clients in 2023/2024 and this is expected to continue in 2024/2025.
 It's essential that the company retains its competitive approach to pricing and service delivery to maintain a successful business.

 Redwing's operating context will always be directly impacted by shifts in market conditions and the wider economic climate as well as any change to the legislative environment.
-This year the consequences of the mini-budget in September 2022 had significant consequences on the confidence of the sales market, the availability of mortgage products and affordability for purchasers.
+This year continued high levels of inflation have had a significant consequence on the confidence of the sales market, the availability of mortgage products and affordability for purchasers.